Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/insulinsensitivities.md

 # Insulin Sensitivity Factor
-:::{important} Highlights
+:::{admonition} Highlights
+:class: important
 - ISF is the most problematic setting for new loopers.
 - ISF can be transferred from your pump to start.
 - Adjust ISF by performing a correction and seeing if you reached your glucose target, or by observing autotune.
 :::
 ISF, also called insulin correction factor (ICF), refers to the amount of blood glucose in mmol/L (or mg/dL, depending on your settings) one unit of insulin can neutralize.